 - “Which one is red?
 Which one is blue?”

 - “What is this?”
 Point at red.
 “What is this?”
-Point at blue.
+Then point at blue.

 - Mix them up again.
 Add the yellow tablets.